WaLLy3K/Pi-hole-Block-Page/README.md

 sudo service lighttpd force-reload
 ````

+This persists between Pi-hole updates, so you will only need to re-perform these commands when you see "Update Available" in the footer of the block page.

 This script will not presume where the default document-root is, as [installations such as DietPi](https://github.com/Fourdee/DietPi/blob/master/dietpi/dietpi-software#L3552) are known to change this.

 ## Uninstall: